mwganson/MeshRemodel/README.md

 ### WireFrameTolerance
 Used when creating WireFrame objects from selected mesh objects.
 Points closer than WireFrameTolerance distance from one another will be treated as if they are the same point.
 Default: .01 mm.
 #### Release notes:<br/>
+* 2023.12.15 (v1.9.3) -- make create sketch tool work even if nothing is preselected, bring up attachment editor in such cases.
 * 2023.12.10 (v1.9.2) -- put create sketch back on toolbar
 * 2023.12.10 (v1.9.1) -- add move axial command
 * 2023.11.28 (v1.9.0) -- rename create wire function to draft upgrade, since that's what it does -- calls draft workbench upgrade/downgrade function<br/>